 “The Magic Timer App from Oral-B definitely helps me brush my kids teeth longer, too.
 Overall, I’m incredibly happy with this purchase and I’m considering getting one of these for myself because the price is so good.”

-Colgate kids electric toothbrush
+Colgate kids battery toothbrush

 Philips Sonicare kids rechargeable electric toothbrush